yieldmo/style-guide/README.md

   - **Focus on the substance**: It could be easy to get caught up with formatting and semantics.
 However we should try to leave that to automation as much as possible.
 The focus should be having a solid understanding of the logic to a point that it feels comfortable to contribute to the same piece of code.

-  - **Make it a learning opportunity**: We all have something to learn from others, draw value from reading other people's code and collaborating with each other.
+  - **Make it a learning opportunity**: We all have something to learn from each other.
+Draw value from reading other people's code and collaborating with each other.

 ## Review Etiquette

-  - **Criticism**: Code review shouldn't be an opportunity to show technical superiority over other people, it's about iterate on solutions and make each other better.
+  - **Criticism**: Code review shouldn't be an opportunity to show technical superiority over other people; it's about iterating on solutions and making each other better.

-  - **Compliments**: Code review shouldn't be just about finding errors or constructive feedback, it's also a great place to promote good engineering.
+  - **Compliments**: Code review shouldn't be just about finding errors or giving constructive feedback, it's also a great place to promote good engineering.
 So do not shy away from giving your teammate a shout-out when you see brilliant thinking.

 ## Review Flow

   - Each review should be an open and ongoing conversation:
     - The PR is a live conversation happening among developers.
     - For new features or formats, mark it as "WIP" in Gitlab.
-Such PR may last over the course of sprint(s) and has various check points in the converstion.
+Such a PR may last over the course of a sprint (or sprints) and have various check points in the converstion.
-    - For bug fix or quick tweaks, create pull request the normal way.
-Such PR shouldn't contain too many lines of code changes.
+    - For a bug fix or quick tweak, create a pull request the normal way.
+Such a PR shouldn't contain too many changed lines.
   - Continuously push commits to remote:
-    - Ask for feedback every a few commits proactively, or create a sub PR if necessary, instead of lump them together in the end.
+    - Ask for feedback every a few commits proactively, or create a sub-PR if necessary, instead of lumping them together in a single review.
     - The author should specify:
       - What to be looked at specifically
       - By what time should be code be reviewed
   - When in doubt, feel free to pair program or schedule quick review sessions.
-  - Every commit should be accompanied by message that describes the code change well.
+  - Every commit should be accompanied by a message that describes the code change well.
-  - For major features, merge production code to feature branch often to ensure backwards compatibility.
+  - For major features, merge production code to the feature branch often to ensure backwards compatibility.
-  - Every PR should have a main assignee, who would sign off the PR and notify the author to merge the code in.
+  - Every PR should have a main assignee, who would sign off on the PR and notify the author to merge the code in.
   - All code should be well-tested and well-documented during the review process.

 ## Branching Strategy